-ii) Group companies
+ii.
+Group companies

 On consolidation, the assets and liabilities of foreign operations are translated into dollars at the rate of exchange prevailing at the reporting date and their statements of profit or loss are translated at exchange rates prevailing at the dates of the transactions.
 The exchange differences arising on translation for consolidation are recognised in other comprehensive income.
+On disposal of a foreign operation, the component of other comprehensive income relating to that particular foreign operation is recognised in profit or loss.

+p.
+Work-in-progress

-On disposal of a foreign operation, the component of other comprehensive income relating to that particular foreign operation is recognised in profit or loss q.
-Work-in-progress hen the outcome of a contract can be estimated reliably, contract revenue and contract costs are recognised as revenue and expenses respectively by reference to the stage of completion of the contract activity at the balance sheet date.
+When the outcome of a contract can be estimated reliably, contract revenue and contract costs are recognised as revenue and expenses respectively by reference to the stage of completion of the contract activity at the balance sheet date.
 When the outcome of a contract cannot be estimated reliably, contract revenue is recognised to the extent of contract costs incurred that are likely to be recoverable.
 When it is probable that total contract costs will exceed total contract revenue, the expected loss is recognised as an expense immediately.

 At the end of each accounting period the long term contracts percentage completion is assessed individually and any unbilled percentage completion is recognised as work in progress income for the period.
-In the next period, the amount recognised as income will be reversed and the position of work in progress will be recalculated.

-r.
+q.
 Share based payments